umair-gujjar/WorkshopJenkinsX/README.md

 jx create spring -d web -d actuator
 ```

-You will be asked to fill in your prefered language, Group and Artifact. **Please choose a unique name other than _demo_ as the artifact and repo name**
+You will be asked to fill in your prefered language, Group and Artifact.
+Just keep the default value. **Please choose a unique name other than _demo_ as the artifact and repo name**.
+Just use the provided default values for the rest of the questions.

 After everything is pushed, Jenkins will start its first build which you can follow by issuing